AliveNata/Alyx-Website/README.md

 ## License

-This work is licensed under the Creative Commons Attribution-NoDerivatives 4.0 International License.
+This project is licensed under the MIT License.